WeSpeR: Computing non-linear shrinkage formulas for the weighted sample covariance: The medium dimensional (MD) algorithm: identification of and inversion of the Fundamental Equation with WeSpeR

-This result highlights a phenomenom of higher spectral separation than the previous section where $S_D$ was made of only one interval.
-Let us look at the same example of distribution $H$ we studied previously: $H$ being a mixture of 3 diracs in $1$, $3$, and $10$ with respectively weights $0.2$, $0.4$ and $0.4$.
+This result highlights a phenomenon of higher spectral separation than the previous section where $S_D$ was made of only one interval.
+Let us look at the same example of distribution $H$ we studied previously: $H$ being a mixture of 3 Dirac in $1$, $3$, and $10$ with respectively weights $0.2$, $0.4$ and $0.4$.
 With $S_D$ made of one interval, $S_F$ is a union of at most $3$ distinct intervals.
-Now, the situation is different, each separation in the support of the \textbf{weights} can lead to a spectral separation in the empirical spectrum.
+Now, the situation is different, each separation in $S_D$ can lead to a spectral separation in the empirical spectrum.

-We show this specific behaviour with weights following a mixture of two diracs in Figure \ref{fig:sep_2diracs} where $\mathbf{3}$ spectral gaps are visible in $S_F$ while $S_H$ has only $\mathbf{2}$ gaps.
-The case with $N$ diracs is discussed in the Appendix, along with a way to compute it efficiently.
+We show this specific behavior with weights following a mixture of two Dirac in Figure \ref{fig:sep_2Dirac} where $\mathbf{3}$ spectral gaps are visible in $S_F$ while $S_H$ has only $\mathbf{2}$ gaps.
+The case with $N$ Dirac is discussed in the Appendix, along with a way to compute it efficiently.